 Public access

-Pedestrian access along the road to the trail that goes to the point.
+Pedestrian access along the road and to the trail that goes to the point.
 Visitors must stay on the marked trail.

 LOCATION